iNPUTmice/SecureConversation/README.md

 the UI (other than the fact that something didn't work).
 However, with adb (android debug bridge) you can squeeze some more information out of Conversations.
-This information is especially useful if you are experiencing trouble with your connection or by file transfer.
+This information is especially useful if you are experiencing trouble with your connection or with file transfer.

 To use adb you have to connect your mobile phone to your computer with a USB cable and install `adb`.
 Most Linux systems have pre-built packages for that tool.
 On